slothdude/facebook-chatbot/README.md

 =========
 - help: list available commands

+- 'Birthdays?' (ex. birthdays?): returns all of MY friends that have a birthday today
 - ~~%Color% (ex. red): changes chat color to that color~~
 - %Course_ID% (ex.
 CMSC131): returns course info on that course at UMD
 - %Department_ID% (ex.
 CMSC): returns all classes at UMD from that department
-- 'Birthdays?' (ex. birthdays?): returns all your friends that have a birthday today
+- 'Threads %integer%' (ex. threads 40): ranks positivity in the last message sent to or from me with the last %integer% people

 Challenges
 =============